torvista/Zen_Cart-Structured_Data/README.md

 I use Products' Options' Stock Manager (https://vinosdefrutastropicales.com/index.php?main_page=product_info&products_id=46), that allows user-defined out of stock messages for products with attributes.
 I expanded that to also include simple products (without attributes) and integrated that into this plugin.

-### Weight
-In the script there is a default weight constant which will be used if a product has no weight defined/weight is zero.
-Edit this to your needs.

-    define('PLUGIN_SDATA_DEFAULT_WEIGHT', '0.3'); // fallback weight if product weight in database is not set

 ### Reviews
 Google Rich Results Tool gives warnings about no reviews on a product: 100's of products = 100's of warnings, obscuring any real problems.
 Tedious.